How Do I Know I Need A New Roof

 - Shingle Granules – As your shingles age, they will shed more and more granules.
 If they are getting too old, you will likely find excessive amounts of granules in your gutters.
 Having bits of the roof in your gutters a sure-fire way to tell if you need a new roof sooner rather than later.

 - Look for Wear – Roofing materials around chimneys and vents can wear over time, so keep an eye out for any issues here.

 - Check Your Drainage – Your gutters and downspouts are an important component of your home and should be cleaned a few times a year.
 Check to make sure they are securely attached and that water is flowing where it should be.

-Each of these problems are signs that it may be time to think about getting a roof replacement.
+Each of these problems signifies that it may be time to think about getting a roof replacement.

 What If You Find Roof Problems?

-Once you notice an issue, contact a roofing contractor to get an estimate on getting the repair work done.
-It is usually best to get a few estimates to get an idea of what the cost will be and to feel out several contractors before you commit to one.
-Get references from them and contact those references before you give the go ahead on the roofing repairs.
+Once you notice an issue, contact a roofing contractor to estimate getting the repair work done.
+It is usually best to get a few estimates to get an idea of the cost and feel out several contractors before you commit to one.
+Get references from them and contact those references before you give the go-ahead on the roofing repairs.

 If it has been some time since you have examined your roof, or your roof is old enough where replacement is the only option, it is best to bite the bullet and get the work done.
 There is no denying that having a whole new roof put on is expensive, but it is an investment in your home.

 It makes the home livable, prevents any further damage from the elements to other parts of the home, and makes the property more appealing should you choose to sell it.
 A new roof is considered by home appraisers in the appraisal process and will appeal to any potential buyer who views your home.